-an

-The suffix -an is also a Persian suffix (ـان or ـآن), of the Middle Persian and New Persian language.
+The suffix -an is also a Persian suffix (ـان or ـآن), of the Middle Persian and New Persian language, most notably used in the term Iran ("the Irs").
 It is a suffix for location, plural formation, formation of infinitives, adverb, and personal pronouns.
 Birgit Anette Olsen points out that "[O]ne of the functions of the Iranian suffix -an is the derivation of nomina loci."

+In morphology, the suffix -an is classified as an agentive suffix.
+An agentive suffix is used to create new nouns that refer to a person or thing that performs an action or is associated with a particular action.
+When the suffix -an is added to a verb, it creates a noun that represents the agent or doer of the action.

 The suffix is also widely used on many countries in the world, and commonly -stan.
 The countries following ending with this suffix are Afghanistan, Azerbaijan, Bhutan, Iran, Japan, Jordan, Kazakhstan, Kyrgyzstan, Oman, Pakistan, South Sudan, Sudan, Tajikistan, Turkmenistan, and Uzbekistan.